 Apart from discussing the intersection of feasibility, desirability, and viability early on, there are some other things that can be done to help achieve this balance.

 Communicate.
 And communicate clearly.
-We joke at Forty that our clients should be sick of hearing from us because we’re communicating with them so much.
+We joke at Crowd Favorite that our clients should be sick of hearing from us because we’re communicating with them so much.
 Frequent check-ins to make sure we’re on the right path and that we have the latest information are a way of life for us.